India News | Smog Towers ‘quick Fix', No Scientific Evidence They Tackle Pollution Long-term: Experts | LatestLY

 While smog towers might come across as a visible solution to air pollution, there is no scientific evidence -- even globally -- to support that they can filter outdoor air effectively, added Tanushree Ganguly, programme lead at the Delhi-based Council on Energy, Environment, and Water (CEEW).

-Their comments came soon after Delhi Chief Minister Arvind Kejriwal inaugurated India's first smog tower in the city's Connaught Place area.
+Their comments came soon after Delhi Chief Minister Arvind Kejriwal inaugurated India's first smog tower in the city's Connaught Place area on Monday.
 The government claimed it will purify 1,000 cubic meters of air per second within a radius of around one kilometre.

 Kejriwal said the over 24-meter tall structure, the first of its kind in India, has been set up as a pilot project and initial trends will be available within a month.
 If the pilot project is successful, more smog towers will be installed in the national capital.